arborvitae-gg/ero-math-test/docs/user-guide.md

 ## Overview

-This guide explains how users can register, take quizzes, and view results in the Ero-Math web app.
+This guide explains how users can register, take quizzes, and view results in the quiz web app.

 ## Getting Started